External actuary services are contracted to estimate future liabilities, advise on contributions and excesses, and report on the Fund's performance.

 - brokering the purchase of external insurance cover, as required together with providing advice on external cover available and coverage of external policies in place.

-As part of Treasury's internal audit program, an annual audit is undertaken on the controls and processes in place for the management of claims and to verify the figures used in Treasury's Financial Statements.
+As part of Treasury's internal audit program, an annual audit is undertaken on the controls and processes put in place by the Fund Administration Agent for the administration of claims and to verify the figures used in Treasury's Financial Statements.

 (see Fund Administration Agent)

-The Office of the Director of Public Prosecutions (DPP) is exclusively responsible for providing legal advice on claims and provides legal representation in various courts and tribunals as required.
+The Office of the Solicitor-General is exclusively responsible for providing legal advice on claims and provides legal representation in various courts and tribunals as required.

 Tasmanian Risk Management Fund Steering Committee

 The Steering Committee serves as a consultative forum through which participants can provide input into the operations of the Fund and feedback to Treasury, the Fund Administration Agent and the Actuary.

 The role of the Steering Committee is to:

 - monitor the financial performance of the Fund;